MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/request-properties.md

 Client request property names differ among client libraries.
 Select the tab for the relevant client library.

-For an example of how to set these properties, see [Customize query behavior with client request properties](../get-started/app-basic-query.md#customize-query-behavior-with-client-request-properties).
+For an example of how to set client request properties, see [Customize query behavior with client request properties](../get-started/app-basic-query.md#customize-query-behavior-with-client-request-properties).

 ### [C\#](#tab/csharp-crp)

+The following table provides the name of client request properties for use with the C# client library.

 | Property Name | Type | Description |
 |--|--|--|